Conquer Potty Training & Travel: Ultimate Guide for Adventurous Parents in 2024

 Even if you're not planning on going super far, (like the moon or Mars...)
 I think these tips will be helpful for you.

-A rocket blasting off with toilet paper s its smoke
+A rocket blasting off with toilet paper as its smoke, reading "How to Potty Train While Traveling" |The Potty School

 If we go back to Paul Revere, do you remember him?
 “One, if I land two, if I by sea” Ironically we use “#1” for something, and then we use “#2”, for something else with potty training, but, we're going to talk about traveling by land and traveling by sea.
 For the sake of argument, we're going to move it to air travel.